jesshowe/basilisk/docs/source/Support/bskReleaseNotes.rst

   To simulate the rotation, this module must be connected to the :ref:`prescribedMotionStateEffector` dynamics module.
 - Created a new example scenario :ref:`scenarioDeployingSolarArrays` demonstrating how to simulate hub-relative multi-body prescribed motion.
+- updated the BSK install script to check if the full ``de430.bsp`` file was downloaded.
+This addressed a common BSK installation issue where the user doesn't install ``lfs`` first before cloning the repo.

 Version 2.2.1 (Dec.
 22, 2023)
 -----------------------------